 After crossing some giant boulders, after falling ample times and walking down the snow, we did the craziest part, we slid down a couple of times. 😀

-While descending down from Khullara top, bad hailstorm again started followed by heavy rainfall and turned the trailing white.
+While descending from Khullara top, a bad hailstorm again started followed by heavy rainfall and turned the trailing white.
 Somehow we managed to reach our camps by 7 PM dead tired.

 We were lucky to have a leader who served us tea in our camp while it was raining heavily.
 We all crashed into our sleeping bag without having our summit special meal after 17 hours of exhausting walk and hardship.